 - Constantly measure the risk of not just intrusion of the outdated technology, but the cost of keeping the thing running as you can’t rely on outside support or updates.

 - As you’re reporting the risk, constantly push for solutions to end reliance on this outdated technology.

 - The obsolete technology is often an expensive and critical piece of hardware that’s difficult if not impossible to replace.

 - The UK National Cyber Security Center has some great guidance on what to do with obsolete platforms.

-Creative Commons photo attribution to Wolfgang Stief.
+Creative Commons photo attribution with logo addition to Wolfgang Stief.